-(a) If any malfunction or unintentional failure to record in accordance with this policy occurs, the trooper and/or police officer shall document the reason and notify the on-duty shift supervisor regarding the lack of recording.
+- (a) If any malfunction or unintentional failure to record in accordance with this policy occurs, the trooper and/or police officer shall document the reason and notify the on-duty shift supervisor regarding the lack of recording. - 1.
+Documentation may be in the form of an incident report, noted on a citation or summons, or electronically recorded in a CAD event.

-1. Documentation may be in the form of an incident report, noted on a citation or summons, or electronically recorded in a CAD event.
+(5) Event Classification and Tagging

-(5) Event Classification
+- (a) Troopers and police officers who have recorded an event on their issued or assigned BWC shall ensure the event is classified into the appropriate category in a timely manner as determined through training and DESPP procedures. - (b) Any event for which a record retention beyond the baseline 90-day threshold is anticipated shall be tagged by the user with the appropriate call for service (CFS) number(s) to enable video files to be grouped by case or other common identifier.

-(a) Troopers and police officers who have recorded an event on their issued or assigned BWC shall ensure the event is classified into the appropriate category in a timely manner as determined through training and DESPP procedures.
+(6) Download and storage procedures

-(6) End of shift procedures
+- (a) Troopers and police officers shall ensure that all files from an issued or approved body-worn camera are securely downloaded with sufficient frequency so as to ensure that there remains adequate data storage available for recording future incidents. - In the event that an incident necessitates the immediate retrieval of BWC digital multimedia video files for chain of custody purposes (including but not limited to officer-involved shootings and in-custody deaths) as determined by the commanding officer responsible for the investigation, the trooper or police officer shall follow the instructions of the commanding officer or his/her designee on how the BWC will be secured and downloaded. - (b) Troopers and police officers shall cause the following BWC digital multimedia video files to be stored, downloaded, transferred or otherwise saved and labeled, cataloged and/or submitted as evidence:

-- (a) Troopers and police officers shall ensure that all files from an issued or approved body-worn camera are securely downloaded with sufficient frequency so as to ensure that there remains adequate data storage available for recording future incidents. - 1.
-In the event that an incident necessitates the immediate retrieval of BWC digital multimedia video files for chain of custody purposes (including but not limited to officer-involved shootings and in-custody deaths) as determined by the commanding officer responsible for the investigation, the trooper or police officer shall follow the instructions of the commanding officer or his/her designee on how the BWC will be secured and downloaded. - (b) Troopers and police officers shall cause the following BWC digital multimedia video files to be stored, downloaded, transferred or otherwise saved and labeled, cataloged and/or submitted as evidence: - 1.
-Any incident where an arrest is made or may be made; - 2.
+- 1. Any incident where an arrest is made or may be made; - 2.
 Any incident where a search is conducted; - 3.
 An event that is a major motor vehicle or criminal incident involving death, serious injury, or catastrophic property damage; - 4.
 An oral, written or sign language statement of a person under investigation for or accused of a capital felony or a class A or B felony made as a result of a custodial interrogation at a place of detention; - 5.
 An event that captures a trooper or police officer's reportable use of force in the discharge of his/her official duties; - 6.
 Any event that captures the injury or alleged injury of any person in the care, custody or control of any DESPP employee or police officer serving under the jurisdiction and direction of the Division of State Police in the performance of his/her duties; - 7.
 Any interaction with the public where the trooper or police officer determines that it would be prudent to retain the recording for longer than the minimum retention period set forth in this policy; or - 8.
-Any incident in which an on-duty supervisor or commander determines that it would be prudent to retain the recording for longer than the minimum retention period set forth in this policy.
+Any incident in which an on-duty supervisor or commander determines that it would be prudent to retain the recording for longer than the minimum retention period set forth in this policy. - Any incident where a complaint is made regarding the actions of a trooper or police officer.